Flammable goods truck crashes, SH2 blocked

-A truck with flammable goods has crashed on State Highway 2, near Beach Rd.
+A truck with flammable goods has crashed on State Highway 2, near Beach Rd in Katikati.

-A police spokesperson said the truck with flammable goods “rolled” on Main Rd or State Highway 2.
+A police spokesperson said the truck with flammable goods “rolled” on Main Rd or State Highway 2 and police were alerted just before 5.30pm.

 “The road will be closed for some hours,” the spokesperson said.
 “Diversions will be available.”